krvcorp/pong-frontend/README.md

 ### Main

-Main is the branch that is currently in production on the app store.
-The current version on the app store is 1.0.2 Build 5.
-(Need to figure out where to store version information)
+Main is the branch that is currently in production on the App Store.
+Please make a release on what versions are released to the App Store.

 ### Development